 The program also implements processes and procedures that facilitate the retention and nurturing of CIS majors throughout their matriculation at SUNO.
 It builds on the core goals of the College of Business and Public Administration (CBA) in preparing students for social and technical analyses, design, development implementation, and management of computer-based information systems.
 In addition, the department also supports the mission of the University to create and maintain an environment conducive to learning and growth for all members of the University community and the community at large.

-- Student is able to identify and analyze specific business problems.
+- The student is able to identify and analyze specific business problems.

-- Student is able to offer appropriate solutions to specific business problems. .
+- The student is able to offer appropriate solutions to specific business problems.